Reflection on Psalm 130

 ACTION: Dorothy stepped out of her secure American mid-western world to accompany the farmers of the Amazon.
 What small step can you take outside of your comfort zone to accompany someone in need?

-This reflection was written by Sr. Kay McMullen, SND.
+This reflection was written by Sr. Kay McMullen, SNDdeN.
 A poet and a gardener, Sister also coordinates the Mission Appeal program.
-Sr. Joan Krimm, SND, selected the Dorothy Stang quotation.
+Sr. Joan Krimm, SNDdeN, selected the Dorothy Stang quotation.